jmherrera11/PEGASUS-PARAPHRASE-COLAB-TRANSFORMERS-HUGGINGFACE/README.md

 # PEGASUS-PARAPHRASE-COLAB-TRANSFORMERS-HUGGINGFACE
-A notebook tu use google pegasus paraphrase model using hugging face transformers
+A notebook for use google pegasus paraphrase model using hugging face transformers

 PEGASUS: A State-of-the-Art Model for Abstractive Text Summarization is a great tool to transform as text2text paraphrase.